DrSensor/vue-authoring-template/README.md

 - Preinstall and configured storybook addon

 ## Looking for suggestion (Open New Isuues)
-- Make adding knobs and chaining the addon on each scenario in elegant way
+- Make chaining the addon on each scenario in elegant way
 - Customize style of the storybook

 ## Support